seb86/double-image/readme.txt

 4. Inspector showing the settings for the first image

 == Changelog ==

+= 1.2.1 =
+* Compatible: Gutenberg 5.1.1
+* Changed: Tags used to help find the plugin.
+* Changed: Donation link.
+* Corrected: Plugin feedback image from not loading correctly.
+* Tweaked: Block colors to stand out more from the rest of the blocks.
+* Tweaked: Enqueued the block instead of registering the block.
+* Tweaked: Background Opacity option only shows if a background color is set.
+* Dev: Dependencies updated.

 = 1.2.0 =
 * Initial release on WordPress.org.
 Enjoy!